Members

 Lily grew up in the southwestern Taiwan at Pingtung city, where she got educated and learned her interests in the fundamental biology.
 Later, she decided to move to the north and began her college career in the Department of Life Sciences at the National Taiwan University.
 Lily had a broad interest in biological sciences and the one drew her the most attention is the subject of Bacteriology.
 In 2022, she became an active member in the Ting lab as a Pre-graduate Research Scholar.
 She is working in the "Defense Team" to investigate how pathogenic bacteria protect themselves from external biotic stress.

-In 2023, Lily successfully applied and acquired the Research Grant for University Students from NSTC (National Science and Technology Council).
+National Science and Technology Council).
 Lily will receive a monthly stipend over the course of the research period in the Ting Lab.

 Join Us

-and curious individuals from diverse backgrounds.
+We are always interested in recruiting motivated, collaborative, and curious individuals from diverse backgrounds.
 Please inquire about training and job opportunities by sending an e-mail to Dr. Ting. (tinglaboratory@gmail.com)

 Research Assistants/Associates

-recruit research assistants with bachelor or master degree.
+We recruit research assistants with bachelor or master degree.
 Successful candidates will support ongoing projects with the goal of understanding the defense and offense mechanisms between bacteria.
 Preference will be given to individuals who have a long-term interest in research and lab experience.
 Please send your CV and statement of interest to Dr. Ting.

 Benefits:

-Master level - Salary starting from NT$ 41,885/Month (1st-year).
+Master level - Salary starting from NT$ 43,624/Month with 1.5-month Year-end bonus.

-Bachelor level - Salary starting from NT$ 35,756/Month (1st-year).
+Bachelor level - Salary starting from NT$ 37,240/Month with 1.5-month Year-end bonus.

 (Including National Health Insurance; Work insurance; Pension scheme.)